Skip to main content

 Shelter's structure

-Shelter, the National Campaign for Homeless People Limited is a charity whose purpose is to provide free advice, support and legal services to people facing homelessness and bad housing across both England and Scotland and campaign to achieve systemic changes needed to end homelessness and bad housing.
+Shelter, the National Campaign for Homeless People Limited is a charity which provides free advice, support and legal services to people facing homelessness and bad housing across both England and Scotland and campaign to achieve systemic changes needed to end homelessness and bad housing.

 The organisation also engages in income-generating activities to fund the delivery of the charity's purpose and charitable objectives.
 Shelter's income comes through diverse sources such as charity retail, fundraising activity and contract and grant income.
 Shelter appropriately manages both restricted and unrestricted income.

 Our policies and procedures are designed to ensure that ethical behaviour forms the basis of our ways of working.
-We ensure all staff and volunteers are trained in Safeguarding which includes being aware of what modern slavery is and how it can happen.
+We ensure all employees and volunteers are trained in Safeguarding, which includes being aware of what modern slavery is and how it can happen.
 We will continue our programme to update all relevant policies to include appropriate references to the risk of modern slavery.

-We have c 1265 staff and benefit from the time and dedication of over 2100 volunteers (We have circa 1,800 regular volunteers with an additional approximately 300 volunteers from our corporate partners across a year).
-The vast majority of our staff are employed directly by Shelter, and are not of an employment status generally considered to be vulnerable to modern slavery.
-The organisation carries out appropriate pre-employment checks prior to commencement and staff complete mandatory training to ensure they understand and comply with our values and policies.
+We have c 1257 employees and benefit from the time and dedication of 2100 volunteers and an additional 500 volunteers from our corporate partners across a year.
+The vast majority of our employees are employed directly by Shelter and are not of an employment status generally considered to be vulnerable to modern slavery.
+The organisation carries out appropriate pre-employment checks prior to commencement, and employees complete mandatory training to ensure they understand and comply with our values and policies.
 Appropriate references to modern slavery are incorporated into relevant aspects of our recruitment processes and training.
-Our staff earn at least the Living Wage Foundation Rate.
+Our employees earn at least the Living Wage Foundation Rate.

 Shelter's supply chain